 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'standardized API error responses', 'proper status codes', 'logging', and 'user-friendly messages'.
-These are concrete, actionable capabilities. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: 'standardized API error responses', 'proper status codes', 'logging', 'user-friendly messages'.
+These are concrete, actionable capabilities rather than vague abstractions. | 3 / 3 |

-Completeness | Clearly answers both what ('implements standardized API error responses with proper status codes, logging, and user-friendly messages') and when ('Use when building production APIs, implementing error recovery patterns, or integrating error monitoring services'). | 3 / 3 |
+Completeness | Clearly answers both 'what' (implements standardized API error responses with status codes, logging, and user-friendly messages) and 'when' (explicit 'Use when' clause covering building production APIs, implementing error recovery patterns, or integrating error monitoring services). | 3 / 3 |

-Trigger Term Quality | Includes relevant terms like 'API', 'error responses', 'status codes', 'error monitoring', but misses common variations users might say like 'exception handling', 'HTTP errors', '500 errors', '4xx', or 'error middleware'. | 2 / 3 |
+Trigger Term Quality | Includes some relevant keywords like 'API', 'error responses', 'status codes', 'error monitoring', 'error recovery'.
+However, it misses common natural variations users might say such as 'exception handling', 'HTTP errors', '500 error', '404', 'REST API errors', or 'error middleware'. | 2 / 3 |

 Total | 10 / 12 Passed |